Azoospermia

 Obstructive Azoospermia

 It is caused by the primary hormonal issue or sperm development.
-Options available for Non Obstructive Azoospermia treatment are:
+However, there are various non obstructive azoospermia treatment options available.

 Oligospermia is a medical condition of low sperm count affecting men.
 It is defined as having less than twenty million spermatozoa/ml of semen.
 Options available for Oligospermia treatment are:

-Azoospermia - absence of sperm in the semen doesn’t have any specific symptoms.
+Azoospermia, which is the absence of sperm in the semen doesn’t have any specific symptoms.
 If the male partner has zero sperm count, the couple trying to conceive will experience infertility.
-The only sign of azoospermia is infertility only.
 Whereas, some of the causes of azoospermia can lead to noticeable signs and symptoms, which includes:

 However, it is possible that a person with azoospermia will show none of the above mentioned symptoms but will still have it.